humanmade/altis-security/docs/require-login.md

 Environments running in Cloud that are not of type `production` have the `require-login` feature enabled by default.

-**Note:** Enabling Require Login will prevent your site from being indexed with search engines.
+**Note:** Enabling Require Login for an environment will prevent it from being indexed with search engines.

 ## Controlling Site Access